 How "Good Enough" Quality is Eroding Trust in Your Data Insights

-Precisely’s 2019 Enterprise Data Quality survey explores the challenges and opportunities for organizations looking to bring data quality across the enterprise as data volumes grow and new technologies emerge.
+Precisely’s Enterprise Data Quality Survey explores the challenges and opportunities for organizations looking to bring data insights across the enterprise as data volumes grow and new technologies emerge.

 Precisely polled 175 respondents, 69 percent of whom work for organizations with over 1,000 employees.
 Participants represented a range of industries, with the largest percentage coming from Financial Services (25%), as well as a range of positions, ranging from CDO to Data Analyst, with the majority in data-focused roles (29%).

 There is a disconnect around understanding, confidence, and trust in the data and how it informs business decisions.